API-Skeletons/laravel-hal/collections.rst

         return HALHydratorManager::paginate('data', $data)->toArray();
     }

+For the ``paginate`` function  you may include a third parameter to the hydrator to extract the resource with.
+This is useful when using proxy objects (such as Doctrine) or when you're using alternative hydrators.

 The above example uses the `searchable <https://github.com/jedrzej/searchable>`_ and `sortable <https://github.com/jedrzej/sortable>`_ libraries to turn an api endpoint into a rich database queryable and sortable resources.
 This